 Jurisdiction can be tricky and it helps to talk with a family law attorney so you can get the very best advice for your family.
 It is difficult to go it alone, especially when there is confusion about what court will be in charge of your child.

-Of course, if you need further information about your child’s home state or any other area of family law, contact us to schedule your free confidential consultation with one of our caring and experienced family law attorneys.
+Of course, if you need further information about your child’s home state or any other area of family law, contact us to schedule your initial confidential consultation with one of our caring and experienced family law attorneys.